espocrm/espocrm/.github/CONTRIBUTING.md

 If you are very new to EspoCRM, it's probable that an issue you ran into is not a bug.
 Consider creating a topic on our [forum](https://forum.espocrm.com/forum/general) instead.

+#### Upgrade issues

+For upgrade-related issues, create a topic on the forum in the appropriate [section](https://forum.espocrm.com/forum/installation-and-upgrade-help).
+Upgrade-related issues posted on GitHub are removed.

 #### Project's best interest

 The issue tracker is for the benefit of the EspoCRM project.
 The project maintainers are going to handle issues in the project's best interest.